Boom FM: Unrealised station

 CKSM AM 1220 of Shawinigan, Quebec was originally announced in April 2007 to have been a new affiliate of Boom, with plans to relocate the station to the FM band.
 However, the plans never materialised, and the station, which at the time was owned by Astral but rebroadcast then-Corus owned CHLN 550 AM of Trois-Rivières, closed down on June 30, 2007.

+Other

+Stingray's CHNO-FM in Sudbury, Ontario, CIJK-FM in Kentville, Nova Scotia, and CHHI-FM in Miramichi, New Brunswick are branded as Rewind instead of Boom, but otherwise resemble Boom FM stations with a similar logo design, a similar classic hits format and some shared programming.
+CIHI-FM in Fredericton, New Brunswick was also branded as Rewind until March 2024 when the station flipped to Top 40/CHR with Stingray's HOT brand.